weichee98/Human-Activity-Recognition/README.md

 ### Comparing Rule-Based Classifier and Deep Neural Network Classifier Performance

-The number and its pose representation are as the table below
+The number and its pose representation are as the table below.
 | Number | Pose       |
 |--------|------------|
 | `0`    | `UNKNOWN`  |
 | `1`    | `SITTING`  |
 | `2`    | `STANDING` |

-Here are the confusion matrices for classifying poses using rule-based classifier and deep neural network classifier
+Here are the confusion matrices for classifying poses using rule-based classifier and deep neural network classifier.
 | Rule-Based Classifier | Deep Neural Network Classifier |
 |-----------------------|--------------------------------|
 | ![rule-based confusion matrix](dataset/rb.png)  | ![dnn confusion matrix](dataset/dnn.png)          |